Feraugtei/Feraugtei/README.md

 ## Knowledge
 I possess knowledge of various important technologies and have a deep interest in Front-End development.
 I participated in several team projects in college, where I put into practice and refined my teamwork and cooperation skills.
 Among my learnings and experiences, I can highlight:

--Programming Languages: I am familiar with languages such as Python, Java, JavaScript, and C++.
+- Programming Languages: I am familiar with languages such as Python, Java, JavaScript, and C++.

--Web Development: I have knowledge of HTML and CSS and am currently learning frameworks like React and Node.js.
+- Web Development: I have knowledge of HTML and CSS and am currently learning frameworks like React and Node.js.

--Databases: I have basic experience with PostgreSQL and am eager to learn more about relational and NoSQL databases.
+- Databases: I have basic experience with PostgreSQL and am eager to learn more about relational and NoSQL databases.

--Algorithms and Data Structures: I have a solid understanding of fundamental algorithms and data structures.
+- Algorithms and Data Structures: I have a solid understanding of fundamental algorithms and data structures.

--Software Engineering: I have experience with software documentation and agile methodologies like Scrum.
+- Software Engineering: I have experience with software documentation and agile methodologies like Scrum.

--Git and Version Control: I am comfortable using Git for version control and collaboration on projects.
+- Git and Version Control: I am comfortable using Git for version control and collaboration on projects.

 ## Values
 I deeply value good programming practices, such as writing clean, modular, and well-documented code.
 I believe that well-structured code not only eases maintenance but also promotes effective team collaboration.
 I am committed to following established coding standards and continuously learning new practices to improve my skills as a developer.